sbarrow825/bootcamp-activities/course-content/03-javascript/activities/21-RandomNumbers/README.md

 ### Instructions

-* Research how to improve on `Math.random()` to generate a random whole number between 1 and 10 instead of a random decimal number.
+* Research how to improve on `Math.random()` to generate a random whole number between